Crazylegstoo/JQuickTake/README.md

 ![Apple QuickTake 100](https://www.dpreview.com/files/p/articles/3774104701/quicktake100.jpeg)
 A few years later, the Internet was able to [teach me all about Apple's mid-1990's experiment in the digital camera market](https://en.wikipedia.org/wiki/Apple_QuickTake).
 I also found a few smart people online who had posted instructions for building a cable and a few sources for the original QuickTake software for Windows.
 I built the cable, I got the software running on my WinXP computer, and I had some fun with the camera for awhile.
 Back onto the shelf the camera went, where it would (again) be left waiting while time marched forward.

 A couple of years ago, I got the urge to play with the camera again.
 Despite the 20+ years that had passed, some fresh batteries were all it took to bring my QuickTake 100 back to life.
 The QuickTake software had not aged as gracefully.
 It simply would not work on a Windows 10 machine.
 And because Old School serial ports were no longer in fashion on modern motherboards, my homebrew QuickTake cable was left dangling.
-Being a goal-driven nerd, I found myself a USB-to-Serial adapter cable, installed WinXP inside a VirtualBox VM, and I was once more able to manage truly stunning 640x480 images via the original QuickTake software.
+Being a goal-driven nerd, I found myself a USB-to-Serial adapter cable, installed WinXP inside a VirtualBox VM, and I was once more able to manage truly stunning 640x480 pictures via the original QuickTake software.

 Rather than put the camera back on its shelf for another 20 years, I wondered if it would be possible to write my own software to replace the aging Apple software - a solution I could run natively on a modern Windows PC (or any other machine for that matter).
 It was something in the back of my mind for a couple of years, but I never really found the time to actually *do something*.
 Once I retired (yeah, I'm that old), I had no excuses, so I went to work on a solution.